spring-guides/gs-integration/README.md

 ... app starts up ...
 ```

-Note that you'll need to be sure to specify your application's client ID and secret in place of the placeholders shown here.
+Make sure you specify your application's client ID and secret in place of the placeholders shown here.

-Once the application starts up, it will connect to Twitter and start fetching tweets that match the search criteria of "#HelloWorld".
-It will process those tweets through the integration plan you defined, ultimately appending the tweet's author and text to a file at `/tmp/si/HelloWorld`.
+Once the application starts up, it connects to Twitter and starts fetching tweets that match the search criteria of "#HelloWorld".
+The application processes those tweets through the integration plan you defined, ultimately appending the tweet's author and text to a file at `/tmp/si/HelloWorld`.

 After the application has been running for awhile, you should be able to view the file at `/tmp/si/HelloWorld` to see the data from a handful of tweets.
-On a UNIX-based operating system, you also choose to tail the file to see the results as they are written:
+On a UNIX-based operating system, you can also choose to tail the file to see the results as they are written:

 ```sh
 $ tail -f /tmp/si/HelloWorld